StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-responders-on-an-observable.md

-# How to Run Responders on an Observable
+# How to Run Responders and Review Reports for an Observable

-This topic provides step-by-step instructions for running [responders](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) in TheHive.
+This topic provides step-by-step instructions for running [responders](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) and reviewing responder reports in TheHive.

-Responders execute actions on cases, alerts, observables, tasks, and task logs to support investigations and incident response.
+Responders execute response actions on cases, alerts, observables, tasks, and task logs—such as blocking an IP address, disabling a user account, or notifying a third-party system.

 {!includes/access-manage-observables.md!}

-<h2>Procedure</h2>
+## Run responders on an observable

 1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you want to run the responders.